10 Signs You Didn't Get the Apartment

 Signs of a Rejected Apartment Application

 Once you’ve had a viewing and submitted an application, the normal next step is approval or rejection.
 If a landlord asks you to come back for another showing, even though you submitted your application first, that’s not a good indication of your favorability.
-It may be that the landlord is trying to extend the time to approve you in order to continue looking for other tenants.
+The landlord may be trying to extend the approval time to continue searching for other tenants.

 Angry deceived couple customers disputing about mortgage loan or real estate problem with realtor - rental scam - rent an apartment out of state

-Once your application is submitted alongside all of the initially requested documents, landlords do not normally ask prospective tenants for another round of documents.
-If they do, it could be a sign that they are stalling or uninterested in offering you a unit.
+Once your application is submitted, along with all the initially requested documents, landlords typically do not request additional documents from prospective tenants.
+If they’re stalling and asking for more documents, it could be a sign that they are uninterested in offering you a unit.

 landlord holding documents looking at laptop computer screen

-9. The "Can You Be Flexible with the Move-In Date?"
-Inquiry
+9. Did You Receive the “Can You Be Flexible With the Move-in Date?”
+Inquiry?

 Your gut can be your most valuable indicator.
 If you have a nagging feeling something's off, despite a lack of concrete rejection, keep apartment hunting.
 Don’t put all your eggs in one basket.

-• Competition: In areas with high occupancy rates, you may have to compete with multiple applicants submitting apartments simultaneously, which allows landlords to be highly selective.
+• Competition: In areas with high occupancy rates, you may have to compete with multiple applicants submitting applications simultaneously, which allows landlords to be highly selective.

-• Rental History Hiccups: Evictions, late payments, or property damage in the past can raise red flags.
+• Rental History Hiccups: Past evictions, late payments, or property damage from previous rentals can raise red flags.

 • Incomplete Applications: Missing information or errors can delay processing or lead to rejection.
-Be thorough and double-check everything before submitting.
+Be thorough and double-check your apartment application documents before submitting.

 • Background Check Issues: Criminal history or negative references can impact your chances.